 In addition to reading books and journals in order to expand my knowledge of complementary modalities of treatment, I began to attend medical conferences as another way of expanding my knowledge and, in retrospect, beginning to network with other like-minded professionals.
 In 1996, the medical school paid for me to attend a “National Conference on Nursing and Medical Education in Complementary Medicine,” sponsored in part by the Office of Alternative Medicine at the NIH.
 In 1997, I attended a conference at Harvard Medical School, “Alternative Medicine: Implications for Clinical Practice.”
 In that same year, I attended another conference with Dr. Andrew Weil, this one at Canyon Ranch in Arizona, entitled “Examining Integrative Medicine.”
 The other conference I attended in 1997 was “Clinical Applications of Natural Medicine” in Chicago, sponsored by Bastyr University.
 In 1998, I resubmitted a revised paper to JAMA for the theme issue on Integrative Medicine.
 This one, entitled “Complementary Treatment Modalities: An Overview,” was also rejected, but the assistant editor was impressed enough by my effort and knowledge that I was subsequently asked to peer review a different article submitted to JAMA.

 In August, 1998 I left the employment of Sisters Hospital and joined Buffalo Medical Group, a multi-specialty group.
 At this time I named my practice “Center for Integrative Medicine.”
 My goal at the time was by the year 2000 to work in an office setting in collaboration with a naturopath, chiropractor, physical therapist, massage therapist, acupuncturist, and behavioral medicine specialist.
-I launched my web site in 1999, www.acsu.buffalo.edu/~shlevy/.
+I launched my web site in 1999 (www.acsu.buffalo.edu/~shlevy/ but this web site not updated since 2015 - see addendum at the bottom of this page for current health info web site URL).
 By this time many articles on herbal medicine and complementary modalities of treatment were appearing in the mainstream medical journals, with references.
 As I would read these, I would regularly update the web site.
 The web site now contains approximately 200 pages of text, all in outline form, and the information is extensively referenced.
 It is a way for me to organize my expanding knowledge; it is also an educational and informative community resource to which I regularly refer during office visits and community presentations.